The Sasquatch Gang: Plot

 Actually, Sophie was working at a video rental store which Zerk would rob, and Hobie went there in order to give the toy.
-He thought she might be interested in him so he told her he's into fantastic movies.
-Sophie doesn't seem interested, so Hobie, heartbroken, leaves the bookshop and that's exactly when Zerk enters.
-In the next scene, Zerk and Shirts are seen, leaving the tracks into the forest.
+He thought she might be interested in him, so he told her he's into fantastic movies.
+Sophie doesn't seem interested, so Hobie, heartbroken, leaves the video store and that's exactly when Zerk enters.

-Sophie, meeting Gavin earlier than Hobie, is only interested in him, so they go to a date.
+Sophie, meeting Gavin earlier than Hobie, is only interested in him, so they go on a date.
 They go against Shane's gang in a game.
-Hobie, maddened over the fact that he feels like the third wheel to the newly-blossoming couple, shoots his teammate, Sophie.
-Sophie needs to leave the game.
-Some time later, it's only Gavin against Shane.
-Since he's a long-time lover of fantasy like Sophie, he remembers Perseus' trick and uses it over Shane.
-He wins.
+Hobie, maddened over the fact that he feels like the third wheel to the newly blossoming couple, shoots his teammate, Sophie.
 Shane bullies him verbally again and leaves the scene.
 The three friends celebrate the victory.
 After a fun night, they find Gavin's car ruined by Shane and his gang.
 He'd written "Fat Sophie" onto the car, so she leaves the scene, heartbroken.
 Hobie tells Gavin "It's all your fault, you should've let me stay because I know I'd be the third wheel."

-Sophie now doesn't want to see Gavin.
-Hobie is still mad at Gavin, too.
-Gavin falls off his bike and this is seen by Zerk.
-This time, he decides not to give him a beatdown, instead, he gives him a motivational speech like a big brother.

-The whole town has been waiting for Doctor to tell if the sasquatch feces is genuine, or not.
+The whole town has been waiting for doctor to tell if the Sasquatch feces is genuine, or not.
 He finally arrives.
 They, altogether, go to the forest.
 Now, Zerk is panicked.
 He needs to destroy evidence.
 He arrives at the scene, finding the fake evidence destroyed already.
 It'd been Hobie, anyway.
 Because he had been jealous of Gavin, stealing his potential love-interest, ignoring Hobie lately, etc.